-- On most buses, seats at the very front are designated priority seating for persons with disabilities, riders using wheelchairs, senior citizens and other riders with special needs (for example, expectant mothers or riders using crutches).
+- On most buses, seats at the very front are designated priority seating for persons with disabilities, riders using wheelchairs, senior citizens and other riders with special needs (for example, pregnant women or riders using crutches).
 Please vacate these seats for these riders and comply with operator requests to do so.

 - Many stops are located near businesses or residences.
 Act with the same courtesy at the stop as you would while riding the bus or T – do not litter and keep conversations at a courteous volume.

 Service animals assisting persons with disabilities are permitted on board all Port Authority vehicles.
 They must be controlled by their owner while on the vehicle.
 Service dogs in training are also permitted.

 Additionally, any animal or pet enclosed in a container or carrier, provided it is small enough to be held by the passenger, is allowed on Port Authority vehicles.
 No extra fare is required for animals.